ErikSharp/GitCheatSheet/README.md

 When you want to share your changes with the remote:

 (`git push origin hotfix`) hotfix is the name of a branch

+## Delete Remote Branch

+You can delete a remote branch when everything from it has been merged with:

+(`git push origin --delete serverfix`)

 ## Credential Storage